denten-books/plain-text/5-surface.md

 ## C. Restored Sight

-In decoupling input and output, magnetic storage and solid state media afford the injection of time and space, in arbitrary intervals, between the process of inscription and comprehension.
-Content coupled with control code and encoded into an electrical charge sinks beneath the matte surface of an inscrutable medium.
-The final movement in the textual fissure restores a sense of immediacy into the process of inscription through screen projection.
-Text, invisible in its material substratum, reappears on the screen, but, crucially, the correspondence between the archived inscription and its projected image can no longer be guaranteed.
-The very admixture of formatting and control code which we saw emerge in the first stage of the movement towards simulation remains out of sight.
-The condition of simulated text is as liberating as it is perilous: liberating, because loosely coupled to their material substratum texts become both more fluid and more portable; and perilous because the flows of power and control can now be submerged beneath the visible surface of the screen.
-Plainly put, the systematic barriers to copying, sharing, exchanging, editing, remixing, and disseminating texts are reduced to a minimum, while the barriers to comprehension increase.
+By decoupling input and output, magnetic storage and solid state media inject time and space, in arbitrary intervals, between the process of inscription and comprehension.
+Content and control code, when encoded into electrical charge, sink beneath the matte surface of an inscrutable medium.
+Screen projection makes inscription seem immediate once again.
+Text, invisible in its material substratum, now reappears.
+But, crucially, the correspondence between archived inscription and its projected image is no longer guaranteed.
+The very admixture of formatting and control code remains out of sight.
+The condition of simulated text is as liberating as it is perilous: liberating, because loosely coupled to their material substratum, texts become both more fluid and more portable; and perilous, because flows of power and control are now submerged beneath the screen.
+Systematic barriers to copying, sharing, exchanging, editing, remixing, and disseminating texts diminish, while the barriers to comprehension increase.

-I propose to treat the year 1968 as the year in which the contemporary textual condition took its present, completed form.
-Subsequent generations of computational devices would change in terms of size, speed, and ubiquity.
-But they also retain essentially the same architecture, comprising (i) programmable storage media; (ii) internal memory, magnetic, solid or other types of external storage; and (iii) keyboards and screen displays for human-machine interaction.
-The addition of the screen completed the circuit between human-initiated input and human-legible output.
-The screen "opened a window" onto the submerged world of magnetic storage.
+In 1968, the contemporary textual condition took its present form.
+Subsequent generations of computational devices changed in terms of size, speed, and ubiquity.
+But they retain the same essential architecture, comprising (i) programmable storage media; (ii) internal memory, magnetic, solid or other types of external storage; and (iii) keyboards and screen displays for human-machine interaction.
+Screens completed the circuit between human-initiated input and human-legible output.
+They "opened a window" onto the submerged world of magnetic storage.

 In theory, the screen updates multiple times per second to give an accurate up-to-the moment view of the system's internal states, which are otherwise opaque and illegible.
-In practice, the machine operator must have trust in the design of the system to render its own internal states faithfully.
-And because system control characters grew from several machine instructions in the first decades of the twentieth century to complicated and infinitely extensible "Turing-complete" programming languages by the 1950s, much of the systems internals are habitually hidden from the average machine user.
-For convenience's sake, and later for loftier reasons like intellectual rights management and system security, the user is given access to partial, simulated representations of machine internals.
-Such compromise informs the architecture of most computer systems, from digital cameras to mobile phones, and to electronic book readers.
+In practice, the machine operator trusts the system's design to render its internal states faithfully.
+And because system control characters grew in complexity, our writing machines have become increasingly inscrutable.
+For convenience's sake, and later for loftier reasons like intellectual rights management and system security, users were presented with only partial, simulated representations of machine internals.
+Such compromises inform the architecture of most computer systems, from digital cameras to mobile phones and electronic book readers.

-On December 9, 1968 Douglas Engelbart, then founder and primary investigator at the NASA- and ARPA-funded Augmentation Research Center lab at the Stanford Research Institute, gave what later became known colloquially as "the mother of all demos" before the audience of roughly one thousand or so computer professionals attending the Joint Computer Conference held at the Convention Center in San Francisco [@rogers_demo_2005; @tweney_mother_2008].
+On December 9, 1968 Douglas Engelbart, then founder and primary investigator at the NASA- and ARPA-funded Augmentation Research Center lab at the Stanford Research Institute, gave what later became known as the "mother of all demos" to an audience of roughly one thousand or so computer professionals attending the Joint Computer Conference in San Francisco [@rogers_demo_2005;
+@tweney_mother_2008].
 The flyer advertising the event described it as follows:

 > This session is entirely devoted to a presentation by Dr. Engelbart on a
 > computer-based, interactive, multiconsole display system which is being